harness/developer-hub/docs/internal-developer-portal/features/checks-datasources.md

 ### Overview

 Harness IDP allows you to integrate various data sources, such as GitHub, GitLab, Bitbucket, Azure DevOps, and many more, to collect specific data points for each software component.
-Once a data source is enabled, HDH will start storing data points from the source for each component.
+Once a data source is enabled, you can use them to create checks to be used in scorecards.

 ### Add Custom Checks